seyma-alkaym/CI-CD-Pipeline-with-Docker-Hub-Azure-DevOps-and-Kubernetes/README.md

 ### 2. Configure Agent Pool

 - Navigate to **Project Settings > Agent Pools**.
-- Create a new pool named `mypool` and configure it to include Linux agent hosted on VMware Workstation.
+- Create a new pool named `mypool` and configure it to include Ubuntu self-agent hosted on VMware Workstation.
 - ![Screenshot Placeholder](screenshots/1-pool.PNG)

 ### 3. Install Docker on Agent Server